Skip to content

 2.2 Bitwise Operators

 Bitwise operators are core tools in embedded programming.
-They directly manipulate the binary bits of data and are commonly used for hardware register configuration, flag management, and efficient math operations.
+They operate directly on the binary bits of data and are commonly used for hardware register configuration, flag management, and efficient mathematical operations.

 c